daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 published: false
 title: Update Dell host to vSphere 6 using VUM
 ---
-In this post I will go through the steps involved in the process of updating a Dell server to the latest version of vSphere.
+In this post I will go through the steps involved in the process of updating a Dell server running ESXi 5.5 to the latest version of vSphere.
 I mention Dell because I am going to use a customized Dell ISO to get the latest certified drivers and patches.

 Why do I use a Dell customized ISO?